rjsaidi/DataFest2YCs/README.md

   There may also be an overall Judges' Choice Award

   **Please click the link to the form to register as a judge: https://forms.gle/W6Rb6zr3rdf3YhdKA**

+# Would you like to create a t-shirt for your school's team?

+Feel free to create your own school t-shirt, or adapt some of these options we created:  [**Sample T-Shirt Logos**](./DataFest_TShirt_Designs.pdf)